 Reduced deductions or credits.
-If you use Form 8814, your increased adjusted gross income may reduce certain deductions or credits on your return, including the following:
+If you use Form 8814, your increased adjusted gross income may reduce certain deductions or credits on your return, including the following.

-- Deduction for contributions to an individual retirement arrangement (IRA), - Itemized deductions for medical expenses, casualty and theft losses, and certain miscellaneous expenses, - 3) Total itemized deductions,

-- 4) Credit for child and dependent care expenses,
+- Deduction for contributions to a traditional individual retirement arrangement (IRA). - Itemized deductions for medical expenses, casualty and theft losses, and certain miscellaneous expenses. - 3) Total itemized deductions. - 4) Personal exemptions. - Credit for child and dependent care expenses.

-- 5) Personal exemptions, and

-- 6) Earned income credit.